cybre-finn/BountyDesk/README.md

 **This is currently not meant to be used in production.**

 Nussbaum aims to be a simplistic solution for (IT-) Helpdesk systems where Jira, Redmine and others seem too big.
-With this I aim for the IT-departments for e.g. schools.
+With this I aim for the IT-departments of e.g. schools.

 Insted of admin/user privilege management, access/edit privileges are reputation based.
 It does *only* support ticket management and nearly nothing else.
 With the first stable release it may provide these features: